rimaout/Notes-in-Public/content/index.md

 ---
 👋 ***Hi***, I'm ***Matteo***, a Computer Science student.
 I'm using this website to share my notes and thoughts about the subjects I'm studying.
 I hope you find them useful.

->***Warning:*** This website is a work in progress, so some notes may be wrong, broken, incomplete or missing.
-So use them at your own risk!!
+>***Warning:*** This website is a work in progress, some notes may be wrong, incomplete or missing.
+Use them at your own risk!!
 If you find any errors, [please let me know.](https://github.com/rimaout/Notes-In-Public/issues/new/choose)

 ---